-Recognition and enforcement13
+Recognition and enforcement 16

-Article 23(1) - Measures of protection taken in one Contracting State shall be recognised by operation of law in all other Contracting States.
+Article 23(1) - Measures of protection taken in one Contracting State shall be recognised by operation of law in all other Contracting States and should be taken into consideration before ordering a measure of protection.

-Article 23(2) - Recognition of a measure of protection may however be refused for one of the reasons listed in Article 23(2).14
+Article 23(2) - Recognition of a measure of protection may however be refused for one of the reasons listed in Article 23(2).17

-Article 24 - It may be appropriate to seek a determination on the recognition or non-recognition of a measure of protection before returning the child to his or her State of origin or relocating the child to a third State.
+Article 24 - It may be appropriate to seek a determination on the recognition or non-recognition of a measure of protection before returning the child to his or hertheir State of origin or relocating the child to a third State.